 Does Apple Pencil work with iPhone?

-The Apple Pencil and Apple Pencil 2 are only compatible with iPads and will not work with the iPhone.
+The Apple Pencil, Apple Pencil 2, and USB-C Apple Pencil are only compatible with iPads and will not work with the iPhone.
 The Apple Pencil requires a display built for it, which iPhones do not have.

 Will Apple make an Apple Pencil for iPhone?

-There have been rumors here and there suggesting Apple could develop a version of the Apple Pencil for the iPhone, specifically ahead of the release of the 2019 iPhone lineup, but we haven't heard much since then and there has been no concrete information indicating such a product is in the works.
+There have been rumors here and there suggesting Apple could develop a version of the Apple Pencil for the iPhone, but no such product has ever materialized and rumors about an Apple Pencil for the iPhone have never been consistent.

 Have questions about the Apple Pencil, know of a feature we left out, or want to offer feedback on this guide?
 Send us an email here.